famedfeya/famed_blog/_posts/2019-12-20-How-I-Setup-My-GoDaddy-Domain-with-GitHub-Pages.markdown

 categories: howtos
 ---

+In this blog, we will review how I was able to use a custom Domain from Godaddt to my new blog hosted in GitHub pages.

 1. Add A Records with your DNS provider for apex domain (without www.):
 ![Asset 1](/assets/images/2020_01_05_01_16_28_Domain_Manager.png)
 2. Add one CNAME record for www subdomain.